Caramelized Onion Quiche

 - 6 ounces Gruyère cheese, grated (1 1/2 cups)

 1 First, use a sharp knife, get a firm grip on the onion, and slice off the stem end of the onion, by about a 1/2 inch.
-Then place the onion cut side down on the board to stabilize it, and cut it in half, straight through the root end.
+Cut about 1/8th of an inch from the root end, cutting off the roots, but leaving the core intact.
+Then place the onion root side up on the board to stabilize it, and cut it in half, straight through the root end.

 2 Peel back the papery skin of the onions.
 If you want, to keep your cutting area clean, cut off the roots with the skins, but cut only enough to cut off the messy roots.
 Keep the root end intact.
 It will make it easier to slice the onion.